carbon-design-system/carbon-platform/docs/resource-schemas.md

 | `name` | Display name. | Required | String | – | – |
 | `action` | Determines the action icon. | Optional | String | `link` | `download`, `link` |
 | `url` | Link to the resource. | Required | String | – | – |

+#### Identifiers

+Libraries and assets have `id`s to uniquely identify each resource and establish relationships between resources.
+More guidance around format and absolute identifiers coming here soon!

+- Asset `id`s for framework-specific libraries should match across libraries so we can optimize how we surface those assets in the catalogs.
+E.g. all of the libraries that implement Carbon's text input component should consistently use the `text-input` component `id`.